atuttle/blog/blog/2022/til-typescript-object-indexing.md

 It would be easy to feel a responsibility to create a named type for everything in a TypeScript application.
 And for domain primitives, it makes sense to do so.
 "Domain primitives" would be roughly analagous to "database tables."
 But it would be a mistake to create a named type for every intermediary type necessary to write an application.
 This is (probably?) a good chunk of the reason that anonymous types are supported: You only need them in one location, or in a way where defining them once allows all uses to be inferred.

-However, I ran into a problem with an anonymous type that represented some data that I had massged into a different shape in order to be useful for my application.
+However, I ran into a problem with an anonymous type that represented some data that I had massaged into a different shape in order to be useful for my application.
 It took some googling and reading, but eventually I found the [index signatures][isig] documentation, which solved my problem.

 But before I give you the answer, here's a real world example of why I needed to use it. _Don't worry, it doesn't use any generics!_